 In it, I show the basic install process for VirtualBox.
 A free Virtualisation platform from Oracle which runs on Windows, Mac and Linux.

-Also, Modern.IE, which I know I have mentioned before.
-The Microsoft site where you can download virtual machines for each version of MS Windows - XP through to Windows 8, with a variety of IE versions.
+Also, Microsoft, which I know I have mentioned before.
+The Microsoft site where you can download virtual machines for each supported version of MS Windows, with a variety of IE versions.

 Perfect for ‘compatibility’ testing - the main use case I think Microsoft envisioned for the site.
 Or for creating sandbox environments and for running automation against different browsers, which I often use it to do.